 I feel like I have a LOT of pictures of onion in various stages of chopping.

 I suggest using a skillet with higher sides on it if you have it–makes it easier to keep it in the pan once the whole thing is full.

 Basically, you’re making a traditional cream sauce, and adding a bit of tomato, curry, and spice to it.
 Think of it almost like a vodka sauce–it’s pretty close (minus the booze).

 A whisk works best for working the tomato paste through the rest of the mixture.
 If you don’t have a whisk, a fork works too–just don’t scrape too hard.

 It should be close to the color on the recipe card when its finished…the lighting situation in my current kitchen is odd.
 You can see I chose to leave the tails on–you can cut the tails off before you combine everything if you don’t want to have to deal with them while eating.

 Final product–remember, the broccoli and rice are our twist on it.
-If you have an idea for something else, go for it!
+If you have an idea (or taste) for something else, go for it!
 However you eat it, I think you’ll like it. 🙂